Academic search premier.

 The American Dental Association member directory, searchable by state, zip code, and specialty.

-FREIDA is a database containing information on residency and fellowship opportunities accredited by the Accreditation Council for Graduate Medical Education (ACGME) as well as 200 combined specialty programs.
+FREIDA is a database containing information on approximately 7,500 graduate medical education programs accredited by the Accreditation Council for Graduate Medical Education (ACGME) and 200 combined specialty programs.

 Gale directory library.